brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

   });
 });
 ```
-- Use Kubernetes API to fetch all ConfigMaps from `brigade` namespace of type `preview-environment-config`
+- Use the Kubernetes API to fetch all ConfigMaps from the `brigade` namespace of type `preview-environment-config`
 - For every preview environment ConfigMap:
     - find out if that environment is interested in our service and
     - check if current payload tag matches tag specified for the environment.